 Every road trip has a recipe: a list of ingredients, a map of the territory to explore, an intention.
-The recipe for ours was simple: two people, Tasmania’s pristine east coast (which we’d travel from south to north, saving the best for last) and one environmentally friendly campervan, which we’d blend together for five glorious days until satiated…
+The recipe for ours was simple: two people, Tasmania’s pristine east coast (which we’d travel from Hobart to Devonport, saving the best for last) and one environmentally friendly campervan, which we’d blend together for five glorious days until satiated…

 Now we were crossing Bass Strait, bound for Devonport on Tasmania’s north coast, in style.